 Ray has been honoured with awards from around the world.
 Although his films were never nominated for an Oscar, with the generous help of fans and friends, including Ray Bradbury, he did eventually receive a special Oscar in 1992, presented to him by Tom Hanks.
 In 2010 he was also awarded a special Bafta (The British Academy of Film & Television Arts) award to celebrate his ....unique contribution to cinema... and at the same time celebrate his 90th birthday.
 In 2011 he was awarded a Lifetime Achievement award by the VES (Visual Effects Society) accepted on his behalf by Randy Cook and Dennis Muren.

-Ray ’retired’ from dimensional animation in 1984 although he has indulged himself occasionally, to keep his hand in, on such projects as the UK television documentary Working With Dinosaurs (1999) and the completion of The Tortoise and the Hare, now called The Story of the Tortoise and the Hare (2001/2).
+Ray ’retired’ from dimensional animation in 1984 although he did indulge himself occasionally, to keep his hand in, on such projects as the UK television documentary Working With Dinosaurs (1999) and the completion of The Tortoise and the Hare, now called The Story of the Tortoise and the Hare (2001/2).

-One of Ray’s quotes is ‘It is fine material but it rots’, which refers to both flesh and his models.
-The latex from which his models were made often deteriorate and so, over the intervening years he has cast a number of them in bronze (most can been seen in The Art of Ray Harryhausen).
+One of Ray’s quotes was ‘It is fine material but it rots’, which refers to both flesh and his models.
+The latex from which his models were made often deteriorates and so, over the intervening years he cast a number of them in bronze (most can been seen in The Art of Ray Harryhausen).

 His crowning achievement in this field occurred in 2004.
-Because of Diana Harryhausen’s links with the great missionary and explorer, David Livingstone, Ray designed and oversaw the casting in bronze of a one and half times life statue of the great man being attacked by a lion.
-The statue can be seen in the grounds of The David Livingston Centre in Blantyre, Larnarkshire in Scotland.
+Because Diana Harryhausen is the great granddaughter of the missionary and explorer, David Livingstone, Ray designed and oversaw the casting in bronze of a one and half times life statue of the great man being attacked by a lion.
+The statue can be seen in the grounds of The David Livingston Centre in Blantyre, Lanarkshire in Scotland.

-The father of stop-motion animation (he calls Willis O’Brien the grandfather) visited by all the famous film makers of today.
+Ray was the father of stop-motion animation (he called Willis O’Brien the grandfather) visited by all the famous film makers of today.
 Until his death on Tuesday 7th May 2013 Ray lived with his wife Diana in London and in recent years took an avid and enthusiastic interest in The Ray & Diana Harryhausen Foundation.
-The Foundation now owns and looks after his extensive collection of models, artwork, stills and miniatures are preserved and exhibited into the future so protecting his legacy and his art.
+The Foundation now owns and looks after his extensive collection of models, artwork, stills and miniatures, preserving and exhibiting the 50,000 + items into the future so protecting his legacy and his art.